paulohsilvapinto/csv_to_parquet_aws_datalake/README.md

 Use a **Cloud-based architecture**, with AWS, to store the CSV files, process, and finally store the outputted Parquet files in a new location.
 The processed files will be available to be queried as a table, using AWS Athena.
 The end-user will receive a message stating if the process was successful or not.

-**Our goal is to make a generic process, so it can be independent of the inputted CSV file.**
+**Our goal is to make a flexible, scalable and serverless process, so it can be independent of the inputted CSV file.**

 ## Architecture